Rick Gates, testifying in Manafort trial, admits to affair, London apartment

 Breaking News Emails

-Rick Gates, the prosecution's star witness testifying in the federal fraud trial against Paul Manafort, revealed Tuesday that he once had an extramarital affair that involved maintaining a London apartment — but said he couldn't recall if he used money he embezzled from Manafort to pay for it.
+ALEXANDRIA, Va. — Rick Gates, the prosecution's star witness in the federal fraud trial of Paul Manafort, testified Tuesday that he once had an extramarital affair that involved maintaining a London apartment.

-The topic came up as Kevin Downing, Manafort's defense attorney, hammered away at Gates' admitted habit of filing doctored expense reports in an attempt to paint Gates as self-motivated and untrustworthy.
+The topic came up as Kevin Downing, Manafort's attorney, tried to paint Gates as self-motived and untrustworthy by hammering away at his admitted practice of filing doctored expense reports.

-Downing then asked about what he called "the secret life of Rick Gates," inquiring whether Gates kept an apartment in London and if he engaged in an extramarital relationship there.
+Downing asked about "the secret life of Rick Gates," inquiring whether Gates had kept an apartment in London and if he had engaged in an extramarital relationship there.

 "I admitted to a previous relationship," Gates said, adding that he maintained a flat for about two months.
-According to The Washington Post, the affair occurred about 10 year ago.
+The affair occurred about 10 years ago.

-During his testimony Monday, Gates admitted he had embezzled money from Manafort by creating false expense reports on his own behalf.
+In his first day on the stand Monday, Gates admitted he had embezzled money from Manafort, a former Trump campaign chairman, by creating false expense reports on his own behalf.
 He didn't state an exact dollar amount, but estimated it to be "in the hundreds of thousands."

-Downing asked Gates additional questions Tuesday about his methods, pressing the witness on how he embezzled money.
+Downing on Tuesday asked Gates about his methods, pressing him on how he had embezzled the money.

 “Did you have a scheme you developed?”
 Downing asked.

-Gates said he didn’t have a scheme, and that "I just added numbers to the reports."
+Gates said that he didn’t, that he "just added numbers to the reports."

-Downing also asked Gates if he had submitted personal expenses to President Donald Trump's inaugural committee.
+Downing also asked if Gates had submitted personal expenses to President Donald Trump's inaugural committee.

 "It's possible," Gates, who was a Trump campaign aide, replied.

+"Why won’t you say embezzlement?"
+Downing asked Gates, who then answered, after the third exchange.
+"It was embezzled from Mr. Manafort."

+Moments later, asked by Downing if he had returned the Money to Manafort, Gates said, “I have not.”

-In addition, Downing, in an sustained effort to undercut Gates' credibility, also asked the witness about the terms of his plea, under which charges in Virginia were dropped in exchange for his cooperation.
-Downing also asked Gates about his conversations with special counsel Robert Mueller's team, to whom he'd previously provided a false statement.
+In addition, Downing, in a sustained effort to undercut Gates' credibility, asked the witness about the terms of his plea, under which charges in Virginia were dropped in exchange for his cooperation, and his conversations with special counsel Robert Mueller's team.

 "When did you first start providing false and misleading information to the special counsel?”
 Downing asked.

-"I didn’t provide false and misleading information,” Gates answered.
-But Gates said there were previous “instances where I struggled” to recall facts, and said he had a “bad memory.”
+"I didn’t provide false and misleading information,” Gates answered, adding that there were previous “instances where I struggled” to recall facts, saying he had a “bad memory.”

 "Just a bad recollection?"
 Downing asked.

-“Your honor, I provided false information to the special counsel," Gates told Judge Judge T.S.
-Ellis.
+But Gates admitted to Judge Judge T.S.
+Ellis that he had indeed lied to the special counsel's office before reaching the plea agreement, which included a charge of making a false statement.

-Downing also asked Gates about being offered the plea agreement, “Even though you knowingly, intentionally lied?”
+Downing asked Gates about being offered the plea agreement “even though you knowingly, intentionally lied?”

 “Is that correct, one of the most important things for you to do is tell the truth?”
 Downing asked.

-“Yes,” Gates answered.
-Gates also said he met with the special counsel's office 20 times to prepare for his time on the witness stand.
+“Yes,” Gates answered, adding that he had met with the special counsel's office 20 times to prepare for his time on the witness stand.

-It was also revealed during Tuesday's court proceedings that Manafort attempted to procure a Trump administration job for a Chicago banker, which appears to confirm NBC News' exclusive reporting from earlier this year.
+It was also revealed during Tuesday's court proceedings that Manafort tried to procure a Trump administration job for a Chicago banker, which appears to confirm NBC News' exclusive reporting from earlier this year.

 In February, NBC News reported that the special counsel's team was investigating whether Manafort promised Stephen Calk, CEO of the Federal Savings Bank, a job in the Trump White House in return for $16 million in home loans.

-Tuesday's testimony and in court evidence showed that Manafort, in an email after he had left his post as chairman of the Trump campaign, requested that Calk be considered for Secretary of the Army.
+Tuesday's testimony and court evidence showed that Manafort, in an email after he had left his post as chairman of the Trump campaign, requested that Calk be considered for secretary of the Army.
 Manafort also asked for an inauguration invitation for Calk and his son.

 Gates' earlier testimony on Tuesday, meanwhile, centered on how Ukrainian businessmen paid Manafort for his consultancy work.
 Gates was asked about 11 Cypriot accounts, and he testified that they were all owned by Ukrainian businessmen.

-He told the jury that Manafort, Trump's former campaign chairman, loaned himself money between two Cypriot accounts because "he was trying to decrease his taxable income."
-Gates said that these loans were actually income.
+He told the jury that Manafort loaned himself money between two Cypriot accounts because "he was trying to decrease his taxable income."
+Gates said these loans were actually income.

-Gates explained that Manafort's financial difficulties worsened in 2014, when Viktor Yanukovych, the president of Ukraine, was no longer in power and the Party of Regions disintegrated.
+Gates explained that Manafort's financial difficulties worsened in 2014, when Viktor Yanukovych, the president of Ukraine, was no longer in power and his Party of Regions disintegrated.
+Manafort worked a political consultant to Yanukovyvh and the party for nearly a decade.

-When Yanukovych lost power, Gates testified that “decreased the income stream” significantly for Manafort, and his financial situation “substantially decreased” from prior years.
+When Yanukovych lost power, that “decreased the income stream” significantly for Manafort, and his financial situation “substantially decreased” from prior years, Gates testified.

 “Was he having difficulty paying his bills?” prosecutor Greg Andres asked.